golota60/oxytail/PUBLISHING.md

 Currently, publishing is done manually.
 Simply,

 1. Create a new branch
-2. Bump the version and commit
+2. Bump the version of each package and commit.
+We want to keep sync between each oxytail package version.
+Also update documentation and every mention of version to be installed(including each packages `Cargo.toml`!).
 3. Run the following commands

 ```